Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 alt="An image of the dask dashboard with the results a dask graph representing the code above and the resulting run failing."
 />

-**_!!!!(Can we add some sort of annotation to the above image to show how a reader could interpret the graph to understand it was an out-of-memory failure?
-Or is the only way to know this from inspecting the traceback)!!!!_**

-The image above shows an example of this happening.
+The above code shows an example of this happening.
 In this example I used a Dask cluster with 2 workers, each with 4 GB of memory, and I get a 'killed worker' error when I try to aggregate ten 6,000,000-row files.
+Likewise, the dask dashboard image on the left shows new workers getting started after the workers are killed.
+If this ran as expected.
+We would expect the task stream diagram to have 4 rows.
+1 for each thread on each worker.
+Instead, we several rows showing new workers starting and trying to run the remaining jobs before failing.
+The graph on the right shows the dask graph for this task, demonstrating how the various groups are aggregated together.

 (Author's Note: In this example, I am using an older version of Dask.
 This problem is becoming less of an issue as improvements to